EvanHahn/SnackWrap/README.md

     lessc -x styles.less > styles.css

 Some of these programs have some awesome CLI "watch" flags, but what if you just want to watch everything and not worry about it?
+What if you want to concatenate your files before compilation?

 The solution: SnackWrap!
 ------------------------